 When the brain does not get sufficient oxygen flow for a period of time, it can result in a hypoxic brain injury.
 If the period of time is long enough this can significantly reduce the victim’s quality of life and earning ability.
 Ultimately the victim may require years of specialized and costly medical care.
-In a situation as dire as this you need the help of our experienced personal injury lawyers.
+In a situation as dire as this you need the help of our experienced hypoxic brain injury lawyers.

 The traumatic brain injury attorneys on our team, conduct litigation in complex personal injury cases.
 We have considerable experience in cases involving all types of brain injuries and access to the medical knowledge necessary to pursue such litigation.
 We are committed to giving each case the attention it deserves and in obtaining the best possible result for every client.